 If an ATO Tax Clearance Certificate is not provided for each Sellers prior to settlement, then the Buyer’s legal representative must pay to the ATO 12.5% of the purchase price to the ATO at settlement out of your sale funds.

-So if you do the sums that is a whopping $93,750.00 that is deducted from your sale proceeds.
-Obviously the higher the sale the higher the amount to be deducted.
+So if you sell your property for $750,000.00, and you don’t provide an ATO Tax Clearance Certificate to the Buyer, 12.5% of $750,000.00 adds up to a whopping $93,750.00 that is deducted from your sale proceeds and paid to the tax office on settlement.
+Obviously the higher the sale price, the higher the amount to be withheld.

-- Anticipated settlement date;
+- Anticipated Settlement Date.